openplaces/heritrix-cassandra/README.rst

 encodingScheme 		UTF-8 		Encoding scheme you're using.

-contentSuperColumn 	content 	Name of the super column used to save the raw content to.
+contentPrefix		content 	Name of the logical prefix used to save the raw content to.
+If contentColumnName is redefined, then this prefix will be overridden and no longer used.

-contentSubColumn 	raw_data 	Name of the sub column used to save the raw content to.
+contentColumnName 	raw_data 	Name of the column used to save the raw content to.

-curiSuperColumn 	curi 		Name of the super column used to store the metadata related to the crawl.
+curiPrefix		curi 		Name of the logical prefix used to store the metadata related to the crawl.
+If any of the following parameters are redefined, then this prefix will be overridden and no longer used with it.

-ipSubColumn 		ip 		Name of the sub column used to save the resolved ip to.
+ipColumnName 		ip 		Name of the column used to save the resolved ip to.

-pathFromSeedSubColumn 	path-from-seed 	Name of the sub column used to save the path from the seed to.
+pathFromSeedColumnName 	path-from-seed 	Name of the column used to save the path from the seed to.

-isSeedSubColumn 	is-seed 	Name of the sub column used to store the boolean of whether the current entry is a seed.
+isSeedColumnName 	is-seed 	Name of the column used to store the boolean of whether the current entry is a seed.

-viaSubColumn 		via 		Name of the sub column used to store the via information.
+viaColumnName 		via 		Name of the column used to store the via information.

-urlSubColumn 		url		Name of the sub column used to store the url.
+urlColumnName 		url		Name of the column used to store the url.

-requestSubColumn 	request		Name of the sub column used to store the request header.
+requestColumnName 	request		Name of the column used to store the request header.
 ======================  =============== =========